 - Lecture format

 What This Means for Furniture

-We do not intend to roll out a standard classroom furniture set to each of the learning areas.
-Rather, our vision is for each suite (which has several spaces and a range of possible configurations) to be furnished as a single space, accommodating learners in a variety of contexts across the space and utilising a range of furniture to facilitate this.
-Teachers will not “own” a particular area of the suite but will be expected to work in a range of spaces across the suite (and, perhaps, across the block) over the course of the day with a range of students.
-Furniture choices will not only reflect this way of working but encourage it.
+Standard classroom furniture is not evident in each of the hubs (learning areas).
+Rather, each hub (which has several spaces - called suites - and a range of possible configurations) is furnished to accommodate learners in a variety of contexts across the space and utilise a range of furniture to facilitate this.
+Teachers do not “own” a particular area of the hub; they work with a range of students in a range of spaces across the hub over the course of the day.
+Furniture choices not only reflect this way of working, but encourage it.

-The intent is that critical decisions will be made by teachers and students about what furniture and what space is appropriate for particular learning activities.
-As a result there will be a mix of more traditional table and chair furnishings as well as soft furnished stools, ottomans and bean chairs (etc.) to facilitate the different configurations of learning and different requirements of learning activities.
-It is also expected that with the water conducted underfloor heating that runs throughout the school, the floor will be significantly used for some activities most particularly by students.
+The intent is that critical decisions are made by teachers and students about what furniture and what space is appropriate for particular learning activities.
+The result is a mix of more traditional table and chair furnishings as well as soft furnished stools, ottomans and bean chairs (etc.) to facilitate the different configurations of learning and different requirements of learning activities.
+Also, with the water-conducted underfloor heating that runs throughout the school, the floor is significantly used for some activities, most particularly by students.

 We see the purposeful design of learning spaces as one of a set of key enablers for student learning that will help activate learning and engage students.